Frequently Asked Questions (FAQs) Answered by Chris

-Some of the most fragrant cultivars are suppose to be: Avice Hill, Backhouse Nana, Brabrant Lust, Buena Vista, Cynthia Johnson, Dark Supreme, De Lavande, Delphinensis, Egerton Blue, Eola, Fiona English, Folgate, French Fields, Karen Langan, Maillette, Middachten, Munstead, Norfolk J-2, Pacific Blue, Pastor’s Pride, Royal Velvet, Sharon Roberts, Super Bleu, Tucker’s Early Purple, Two Seasons, Victorian Amethyst, Violet Intrigue and Wyckoff.
+Some of the most fragrant cultivars are suppose to be: Avice Hill, Backhouse Nana, Brabant Lust, Buena Vista, Cynthia Johnson, De Lavande, Delphinensis, Egerton Blue, Eola, Fiona English, Folgate, French Fields, Karen Langan, Maillette, Middachten, Munstead, Norfolk J-2, Pacific Blue, Pastor’s Pride, Royal Velvet, Sharon Roberts, Super Bleu, Tucker’s Early Purple, Two Seasons, Victorian Amethyst, Violet Intrigue and Wyckoff.

 Which lavenders have the darkest blue flowers?

-English lavender cultivars (Lavandula angustifolia cv.) have the darkest buds and flowers.
+Lavender cultivars, (Lavandula angustifolia cv.): Many lavenders have dark buds and flowers.
 Most of them dry very well on the stem when they are picked in the bud stage.
-Among them, there are some cultivars that have especially dark blue/purple buds (calyxes) and flowers (corollas): Avice Hill, Baby Blue, Betty’s Blue, Blue Mountain, Buena Vista, Cynthia Johnson, Egerton Blue, Elizabeth, French Fields, Hidcote, Imperial Gem, Karen Langan, Loddon Blue, Mitcham Grey, Peter Pan, Purple Bouquet, Rebecca Kay, Royal Purple, Royal Velvet, Sharon Roberts, Skylark, Summerland Supreme, Super Bleu, Thumbelina Leigh, Tucker’s Early Purple, Two Amys, Violet Intrigue and Willow Pond Dwarf.
+Among them, there are some cultivars that have especially dark blue/purple buds (calyxes) and/or flowers (corollas): Avice Hill, Baby Blue, Betty’s Blue, Blue Mountain, Buena Vista, Cynthia Johnson, Egerton Blue, Elizabeth, French Fields, Hidcote, Imperial Gem, Karen Langan, Loddon Blue, Mitcham Grey, Peter Pan, Purple Bouquet, Rebecca Kay, Royal Purple, Royal Velvet, Sharon Roberts, Skylark, Summerland Supreme, Super Bleu, Thumbelina Leigh, Tucker’s Early Purple, Two Amys, Violet Intrigue and Willow Pond Dwarf.

-French (Lavandin) cultivars (Lavandula x intermedia cv.), most of these cultivars do not produce dark flowers, compared to the English lavender cultivars mentioned, but there are some darker flowering cultivars that produce darker blue flowers in this group: Bleu de Collines, Fat Spike Grosso, Gros Bleu, Grosso, Impress Purple, Riverina Alan, Riverina Thomas and Sumian.
+Lavandin cultivars, (Lavandula x intermedia cv.): Most lavandin cultivars do not produce dark flowers, compared to the lavender cultivars mentioned above, but there are some darker flowering cultivars that produce darker blue flowers in lavandin group: Bleu de Collines, Fat Spike Grosso, Gros Bleu (darkest), Grosso, Impress Purple, Riverina Alan, Riverina Thomas and Sumian.

-How are English lavender plants different from lavandin plants?
+How are lavender (English lavender) plants different from lavandin (French lavender) plants?

-English lavender plants, (Lavandula angustifolia), produce seeds and are the largest group of lavenders.
+Lavender plants, (Lavandula angustifolia) cultivars, produce seeds and are the largest group of lavenders.
 They are the hardiest lavenders to grow in Oregon.
 Most plants will survive colder temperatures and can be grown at higher elevations.
-We sell around 80-100 recognized cultivars
+We sell between 70 – 100 recognized cultivars

 that are grown in the Pacific Northwest.

-French Lavender, Lavandin, as they are called in France, (Lavandula x intermedia), is a hybrid cross of (Lavandula angustifolia) and (Lavandula latifolia).
-This a smaller group of lavenders because they do not produce seeds.
-They are propagated from cuttings and there are fewer cultivars to choose from in this group.
-Most of the lavandin cultivars that are available in Oregon are hardy, but some may not be as hardy to grow at higher elevations and in extreme weather and certain regional climates around the state.
+Lavandin, (Lavandula x intermedia) and its cultivars, are a hybrid cross of (Lavandula angustifolia) and (Lavandula latifolia).
+This a smaller group, in the genus Lavandula, because they do not produce seeds.
+They are propagated from cuttings and there are fewer cultivars in this group.
+Most of the lavandin cultivars that are available in Oregon are hardy in Western Oregon and the Willamette Valley, but some may not be as hardy to grow at higher elevations or in extreme weather, or in other regions around the state.

 When is the best time to prune lavender plants?

-In my experience, I have found that pruning lavender plants in the spring and summer, and lightly in September and October, helps them to look and grow better over a longer period of time.
+In my experience, I have found that pruning lavender plants in the spring and summer, and lightly in September/October, helps them to look and grow better over a longer period of time.
 This has worked well for me in my location, but not everyone growing lavender in different states, or in different regions and climates in Oregon, will prune their lavender plants that often.